SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step6-Testing-the-Application/README.md

 ![plot](./images/posupconfirmedit.png)

 10. Update the details like quantity and delivery date of the supplier confirmation to SAP S/4HANA system from the in-meeting application by click the save button.
 ![plot](./images/posupconfirmsave.png)

 11. You can also create new supplier confirmations and delete the existing supplier confirmations using the in-meeting aplication.

-Congrations - You have updated the supplier confirmations to SAP S/4HANA system successfully.
+Congratulations - You have updated the supplier confirmations to SAP S/4HANA system successfully.

 ### Scenario2 - Query Un-fulfilled Purchase Orders